Terradue/doc-developer-sandbox/source/developer/debug-multinode.rst

 Hands-On Exercise 7: debug a multi-node workflow
 ################################################

-In this exercise we will see how to debug the workflow described in the exercise :doc:`a multi-node workflow <multinode>` using a specific Web GUI.
+In this exercise we will see how to debug the workflow described in the exercise :doc:`a multi-node workflow <multinode>`.
+To do so, we will be using a specific Web GUI, the "Oozie Web Console".

 Prerequisite
 =============